strategy-coach/expectations-outcomes-hub-theme-jan-2025/README.md

 ##### 3. **Subdomain Deployment Workflow**
 - Automate deployment pipelines using CI/CD tools like GitHub Actions:
-  - Define reusable workflows for building, testing, and deploying each Customer Hub instance.
+  - Define reusable workflows for building, testing, and deploying each EOHT instance.
   - Parameterize workflows to accommodate different subdomain configurations.

 ##### 4. **Versioning and Updates**
 - Implement a versioning strategy for the CHT repository:
   - Use semantic versioning (SemVer) to manage updates.
   - Provide clear release notes for new features or breaking changes.
-- Use GitHub Dependabot or similar tools to ensure individual Customer Hub repositories stay in sync with the latest updates from the CHT.
+- Use GitHub Dependabot or similar tools to ensure individual EOHT repositories stay in sync with the latest updates from the CHT.

 ##### 5. **Performance and Scalability**
 - Use Astro’s SSR and Static Site Generation (SSG) capabilities to optimize performance: